Arcane-Net/Jutsu/README.md

 - Highly Configurable so you can control every aspect of your Avatar Universe.
 - Modular Abilities
     - The plugin comes with over 40 abilities pre-installed and passive abilities.
 Each of them can be enabled or disabled in the config file.
 Additionally, the ProjectKorra API allows developers to hook into the API to create new abilities and place them in the Abilities folder, making for easy installation of new abilities.
-- Custom Chat Formatting / Colors based on your element.
+- Custom Chat Formatting / Colors based on your style.

 ## API